mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Aslan Cities

 The defining element of Aslan cities is open space.
-All but the meanest homes are surrounded by at least a few metres of open ground.
+All but the meanest homes are surrounded by at least a few meters of open ground.
 Large structures are often supported on arches or at high tech levels built on floating platforms, leaving open ground beneath.
 The Aslan like to have room to run.